-- 1. Press Show and enter the Answer DN. - 2.
+- 1. Press Show and enter the Answer DN (the DN of the remote telephone). - 2.
 Press CHANGE to change the setting for the Answer DN: Unassigned, Appr&Ring or Appr only. - 3.
 To assign additional Answer DNs, press Next, then enter the next Answer DN.